rust-basel/rust-basel.github.io/README.md

   As of now, German (`de`) is available in the `i18n` directory.

 - **theme**: The theme used for the site.
-  The provided line is commented out, indicating that the themes files are taken from the `template` directory.
+  The provided line is commented out, indicating that the theme's files are taken from the `template` directory.
   If you move the theme to the `themes/zolarwind` directory, use `zolarwind` for this entry.

 - **build_search_index**: If set to `true`, a search index will be built from the pages and section content for the `default_language`.